mebusy/notes/dev_notes/GoIn70_6.md

  - Sharing and reusing sections of templates, like code reuse, is a common need.
  - If you have an application with numerous web pages, you’ll typically find that most elements are common across pages, and some elements are custom.
- - PROBLEM: You want to avoid duplicating the common sections of HTML markup in each tem- plate and the maintenance burden that goes along with that.
+ - PROBLEM: You want to avoid duplicating the common sections of HTML markup in each template and the maintenance burden that goes along with that.
 Like the software you’re developing, you want to take advantage of reuse.
  - SOLUTION: Use nested templates to share common sections of HTML.
 The subtemplates enable reuse for sections of markup, cutting down on duplication.

 ```